 The Two Types of Tallitot

 - The Tallit Katan (the small Tallit, often referred to as the Tzitzit or Arba Kanfot).
 It is a small rectangular garment, like an undershirt, with the requisite ritual fringes on the corners.
-It is worn by observant Jews under their regular clothing all day, every day.
+It is worn by many observant Jewish boys and men under their regular clothing all day, every day.

 Wait… what about the blue string mentioned before?

 Good question!
-According to piece of Torah mentioned previously, God said, “They should place on the corner fringe a blue thread.”
+According to piece of Torah mentioned previously, G-d said, “They should place on the corner fringe a blue thread.”
 So today, why don’t most Tallitot have that blue thread?

 The blue thread, also known as the tekhelet, doesn’t refer to just any shade of blue.
 In ancient times, tekhelet was a treasured and special blue dye that came from a chillazon.
 There are a lot of different opinions about what a chillazon is, but most scholars and rabbis agree it was some sort of Mediterranean fish or snail.
-Since there is so much uncertainty surrounding the blue dye and string, for the last 1,400 years or so, we haven’t been obligated to follow that part of the commandment because it is disputed and because the dye is widely unavailable to Jews both in Israel and in the Diaspora.
+Since there is so much uncertainty surrounding the blue dye and string, we haven’t been obligated to follow that part of the commandment for the last 1,400 years or so.

 When do people start wearing a Tallit?